-Nominate a target faction with at least one unit of any sort on the world.
+Nominate a target faction with at least one development on the world.

 Roll one die per development taking the action and one die per two fleets (rounded down) taking the action.
-Take a +1 bonus to each roll if the target has developments at risk on that world; take a -1 penalty to each roll if the target has no developments on that world; take a -1 penalty to each roll if you have no developments on that world.
+Take a +1 bonus to each roll if any of the target's developments on that world are at risk.

 For each roll of 4+ after modification (though a 6 before modification always counts and a 1 before modification never does), your agents have located a lead and may follow it up.
-To do so, roll once per lead; for each 5+ when following up you may either research any one technology to which the target has access and you do not and for which you have any and all prerequisites or you may remove the target's knowledge of any one technology to which he has access, so long as it leaves all his remaining technologies with any and all of their prerequisites or you may move the target's counter on the Eschaton track one space back, away from the Singularity.
+To do so, roll once per lead; for each 6 when following up you may either research any one technology to which the target has access and you do not and for which you have any and all prerequisites or you may remove the target's knowledge of any one technology to which he has access, so long as it leaves all his remaining technologies with any and all of their prerequisites or you may move the target's counter on the Eschaton track one space back, away from the Singularity.